-When white sapphires are formed, they remain untouched and unspoiled by other minerals, while the more popular sapphire varieties, such as blue, green, yellow, pink and orange get their color from the color of the minerals that are present during the crystallization process.
+When white sapphires are formed, they remain untouched and unspoiled by other minerals, while the admittedly more popular sapphire varieties-- such as blue, green, yellow, pink and orange-- get their color from the color of the minerals that are present during the crystallization process.

-And what better color to symbolize a person's soul than white - signifying a soul that is clean, pure, honest, clear and unspoiled.
+Honestly, we ask...what better color to symbolize a person's soul than white - signifying a soul that is clean, pure, honest, clear and unspoiled?

-Even the unpretentious price of white sapphires when compared to other more expensive precious stones can be seen as a reflection of how one's soul should be - that it does not take money, wealth and riches to possess a pure soul...
+Compared to other more expensive precious stones, even the unpretentious price of white sapphires can be seen as a reflection of how one's soul should be - that it does not take money, wealth and riches to possess a pure soul...

 ...All it takes is knowing what you want and placing value over the things that truly matter - relationships, loyalty, fidelity, responsibility and prudence - virtues that are, surprisingly, also epitomized by Venus, the Roman goddess of beauty and love.